 One more day to visit Inle Lake, visitors will have more time to explore and contact with the women of the ancient Padaung group.
 This is the ethnic group still living in the border areas of Myanmar and Thailand.
 The life of the people here is tranquil, not entangled.
 They are cheerful and friendly, willing to take pictures with the visitors, then continue their work of spinning and weaving fabric.

 |Phaung Daw Oo Pagoda - an iconic sight of Inle lake|

 Around Inle Lake, there are sacred temples built centuries ago.
 Notably Phaung Daw Oo Pagoda, the pagoda is a community gathering point for the community of Inle Lake.
 The temple has five golden Buddha statues that the local people here, as well as visitors, pay homage when visiting.
 The temple also displays some photos of the president and senior Myanmar officials who came to the temple.

-You might also like to travel on a Luxury Cruise with our Myanmar River Cruise tour package along Irrawaddy Explorer.
+You might also like to travel on our Myanmar River Cruises with Irrawaddy Explorer or The Strand Cruise